ataraxao/drex/Cooperative_Wealth_Agreement.md

 **Death Handling:** If a Party is deceased, that Party’s share shall be distributed to that Party’s estate, trust, or designated legal recipient as directed by valid legal documentation provided to the Independent Administrator.

-**Form of Distribution:** Distributions shall be made in cash unless (i) both Parties (or their legal representatives, if applicable) jointly instruct otherwise in writing, (ii) in-kind is required by Custodian Constraints, or (iii) in-kind is practicable and requested for Party B’s Share.
+**Form of Distribution:** Distributions shall be made in cash unless (i) both Parties (or their legal representatives, if applicable) jointly instruct otherwise in writing, (ii) in-kind is required by Custodian Constraints, or (iii) in-kind is practicable and requested for Party B’s Share to Party B’s B Designated Account.

 ### 7.3 Scheduled Liquidity Event (Every Three Years)